 Riparian vs. Appropriative Rights

-In most states, water resources are “owned” by the public; property owners can’t “own” water, but they may have the right to use, sell, or divert water resources, depending on the laws in the state.
+It is important to note that under Public Trust, water resources “belong” by the public; property owners can’t “own” water, but they may have the right to use, sell, or divert water resources, depending on the laws in the state.
 The two main types of rights are riparian and appropriative.

 Appropriative rights, on the other hand, allocate water based on historical usage, rather than land ownership.
 Rights are based on seniority, or “priority date,” and can be lost if they aren’t used on a regular basis.
 Senior rights holders are first in line and can use their allocation even if there isn’t enough left over for junior rights holders.